-References and Employment Verification - Providing external employment verification and references for all employees is generally the responsibility of the HR Department.
-To protect the privacy of all our employees and the interests of NHREC, you should refer all requests for references or letters of recommendation to HR.
+References and Employment Verification - Providing external employment verification and references for all employees is generally the responsibility of the hiring manager and the HR Department.
 It is HR's practice to confirm dates of employment, job title(s) and most recent salary.
-HR will advise supervisors wishing to provide additional information about a former employee's work performance.
-To provide an employment reference for current or former employees' supervisors should first obtain specific, written permission from the employee to provide such references.
+HR will advise supervisors regarding any questions or concerns about providing additional information about a former employee's work performance.
+When providing an employment reference for current or former employee, the request should include a statement from the employee to provide such reference.

-Section: NH - 3 - Work Environment
+Section:NH - 3 - Work EnvironmentTitle:Serious OffensesNumber:Section 3-IStatus:ActiveLegal:Adopted:Adopted:August 2009Last Revised: October 2012

-Title: Serious Offenses

-Number: Section 3-I

-Status: Active